The real OW – YZM400 FOR SALE

 Pulled the engine from donor bike.
 Weight comparison – YZM weights in at 54 lbs. and production engine came in at heavy 61 lbs.

-I am currently working with of Outlaw Chassis, Salt Point, New York on modifying the frame and fabricating the custom exhaust.
+I am currently working on modifying the frame and fabricating the custom exhaust.
 The engine is twin exhaust port, so the exhaust. has to be made custom.
 Production bikes are single port.
 As for the frame, The front down tube is notched for dual exhaust and left rear down tube must be modified due to the fact that the intake and carburetor are at different angle and interfere with the down tube Hence, the reason for the well recognized curved left rear down tube you see on Bartolini and Henry’s bike As you will see in the following photos, we had to duplicate that down tube to fit this engine.

 1998 YZ400F donor bike.
 Frame, swingarm, seat pan, forks, lower tripe tree, hubs and calipers is about all that remains.